bewagner/bewagner.github.io/_drafts/better-pull-requests.md

 What makes a good summary?
-- Tell the reviewer what to expect
+- Write what you did
+- Write why you did it
 - Tell the reviewer what you want
--
+  - Is there anything to review?
+  - Where can they be more/less strict

+# Add comments to your own PR

 # Notifying people that are no reviewers
 Sometimes there are changes you want to notify your team members about, without adding them as a reviewer.